belastingdienst/opr-paas/docs/administrators-guide/secrets.md

 ## Deploying new secrets

-Once generated, the private key should be added to the secret configured in the `PaasConfig.spec.privateKeySecret`.
+Once generated, the private key should be added to the secret configured in the `PaasConfig.spec.decryptKeySecret`.

+!!! example

+    ```bash
+    kubectl create secret generic example-keys \
+      --namespace paas-system \
+      --from-file=privateKey0=private.bin \
+      --dry-run=client \
+      -o yaml | kubectl apply -f -
+    ```

 !!! note

-    The secret as configured in the `PaasConfig.spec.privateKeySecret` can hold multiple keys.
+    The secret as configured in the `PaasConfig.spec.decryptKeySecret` can hold multiple keys.
     This feature is implemented so that key rotation (generating, deploying and reencryption) do not need to be performed instantly.
 The Paas operator tries to decrypt with all secrets and detects a successful decryption from one of the supplied keys.